KILTprotocol/spec-ext-credential-api/readme.md

 Rejection messages signal the intentional cancelling of an individual step in the flow.

 Rejection messages are generic.
 The message field `inReplyTo` contains the `messageId` of the message being rejected.
-If OP has not sent such a message, or this message does not imply a response, or OP has already received the response, then OP MUST ignore the rejection message.
+If the other party (OP) has not sent such a message, or this message does not imply a response, or OP has already received the response, then OP MUST ignore the rejection message.
 The parties SHOULD only send a rejection message for the latest message received.